 ‘Ākulikuli in Hawaiian Culture: Hawaiians ate ‘ākulikuli raw or cooked (Merlin 1999), I suspect, as a less tasty alternative to limu (Hawaiian marine algae).
 Today, people are adding ‘ākulikuli to salads.

 Collecting Seeds: Wild ‘ākulikuli flower and fruit throughout the year, only stopping during periods of drought.
 Cultivated (and lightly-watered) ‘ākulikuli flower and fruit continuously.
 Collect the ripe fruits when they are dry and brown to black.
-Not all fruits contain seed.
-Generally, the plumper fruits with a visible tan-colored central cap (see photograph to right) contain good seed.
+Not all fruits contain seeds.
+Generally, the plumper fruits with a visible tan-colored central cap (see photograph) contain good seeds.
 To prevent going home empty-handed, gently crush the fruit and tip it upside-down.
 If it contains seeds, they will fall out into your hand or container.
 The seeds are very tiny (1 mm), black, and kidney-shaped.
 I have yet to store ‘ākulikuli seed, so, I cannot say how long they remain viable in the refrigerator.

 Growing from Seed: No one I know grows ‘ākulikuli from seed – it’s just so much easier and quicker to grow it from cuttings!
 However, if you decide to try, here’s how I do it.
 Surface sow the tiny seeds in a pot containing a 1:1:1:1 mix of sand, perlite, black cinder, and peat moss.
 Water the pot daily.
 Seeds begin sprouting in a week or two.
 Separate and repot the tiny seedlings when they have 4 to 6 leaves.
 It takes several months for the seedlings to grow to a significant size (3 inches across); controlled-release or dilute liquid fertilizer helps quicken their growth.